 Qualifying Facilities have several options for metering and billing.
 For a description of qualifying facilities please see the Electric-Qualifying Facilities webpage on the Federal Energy Regulatory Commission's website.

-For more information about the options for Qualifying Facilities, view our Rates Tariff (pdf) and refer to "Qualifying Facility Power Purchase Rate P" (the second to last item in the document).
+For more information about the options for Qualifying Facilities, please review the Massachusetts DPU QF website , and then view our Rates Tariff (pdf) and refer to "Qualifying Facility Power Purchase Rate P" (the second to last item in the document).

 Contact E-mail: Distributed.Generation@nationalgrid.com